-We ensure Fair Dealing remains central to our corporate culture by:
+We ensure Fair Dealing is central to our culture by:

-- offering products and services that are suitable for our customers;
+- offering products and services which are suitable for our customers;

-- ensuring the competency of our colleagues in providing quality advice and appropriate recommendations;
+- ensuring our colleagues are competent in providing quality advice and appropriate recommendations;

 - providing clear, relevant and timely information so that our customers can make informed financial decisions; and

-Our Fair Dealing Guidelines Committee champions Fair Dealing across the Group and assists the Board and the Senior Management in the delivery of Fair Dealing outcomes to our customers.
-As part of this, the Committee reviews and approves the action plans, guidelines, processes and practices to achieve Fair Dealing outcomes.
-It is responsible for establishing a management information framework for business functions to measure the achievements of Fair Dealing outcomes and conducts regular meetings with them to monitor their progress.
+Our Fair Dealing Guidelines Committee champions Fair Dealing across the Group and assists the Board and the senior management in ensuring Fair Dealing outcomes for our customers are met.
+The Committee reviews and approves the action plans, guidelines, management information framework, processes and practices to this effect.
+The business functions also report their progress to the Committee periodically.

 Customer Data and Privacy

-We have extensive policies and processes in place to ensure the confidentiality and security of our customers’ information.
-We are also committed to complying with the Personal Data Protection Act of Singapore and upholding industry best practices.
+Protecting our customers’ personal data and privacy is a priority to us and essential to maintaining their trust in us.
+We have extensive policies and processes in place to ensure the confidentiality and security of their information.
+We are also committed to complying with the Personal Data Protection Act of Singapore and to upholding industry best practices.

 The main principles of our Personal Data Protection Policy are: